leraptor65/whatasimpledash/README.md

 1. Navigate to your dashboard.
 2. Click the **settings cog icon** in the top-right corner.
-3. Make your changes in the text editor.
+3. Make your changes using the Form or Raw Editor.
 4. Click **Save Changes**.
 The dashboard will automatically update with your new configuration.

 All dashboard configuration is done in the `config/services.yml` file.